Cal the Stoner's Outdoor Intricarved Stone Sculpture Studio

 Cal the Stoner's Outdoor Intricarved Stone Sculpture Studio is an open-air gallery located in Andamooka, South Australia.
 It exhibits stone sculptures carved by artist Cal Prohasky, including The Andamooka Tiger, a life-sized tiger carved from Grampians sandstone set with opals.

-The sculptures are created using the "intricarved" technique developed by Prohasky, in which pieces of stones are individually carved to create up to 2,000 interlocking segments.
+The sculptures are created using the "intricarved" technique developed by Prohasky, in which pieces of stone are individually carved to create up to 2,000 interlocking segments.

 The Goddess in progress, a classical nude sculpture in the Intricarved stone sculpture style.